Welcome the wedding season in style

 A feast for your eyes (and sweet tooth)

 The day may draw to a close, but there’s still time to make an impression.
 Often an original idea carries further than buying new.
 See what you can do with the things you have.
-Like turning a chest into a different kind of dessert table, and presenting candy from a combination of glasses and plates (use adhesive to build high).
+Like turning a dresser into a different kind of dessert table, and presenting candy from a combination of glasses and plates (use adhesive to build high).

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.